-“Marketing email newsletters, blog posts and social media maintenance are important parts of what the team does and they all adhere to a regular schedule.
+“Marketing email newsletters, blog posts, and social media maintenance are important parts of what the team does and they all adhere to a regular schedule.
 It adds up to a lot of work and the responsible people can’t spend time punching in the exact same cards for this week’s batch of posts and tweets.
 Luckily, we’ve been able to automate the process and save that time with the recurring cards policy.”
-This is a great choice of a policy for any board that includes lots of tasks with а short cycle time, because keeping order manually becomes time-consuming and, with more boards, may become nearly impossible and a cause for errors.
+This is a great choice of a policy for any board that includes lots of tasks with short cycle time, because keeping order manually becomes time-consuming and, with more boards, may become nearly impossible and a cause for errors.

 Their Sales department utilized the “card is updated” policy.
 It enables them to cut out the routine of adding or updating cards on different boards that are dependent on changes to a parent card.
 For example, a card on the opportunities board represents a potential client that becomes an actual client.
 With this policy, all it takes to represent their progress in picking and ordering equipment on another board is to move a card forward on the opportunities board.
-“Card is updated” provides relief of the often annoying task of manually updating cards upon action that occurs with linked cards.
+“Card is updated” provides relief of the often annoying task of manually updating cards upon an action that occurs with linked cards.

-This team is a testament to the fact that Kanban has the potential to be applied in every aspect of business, thanks to its simplicity and efficiency.
-The Agile MSP clearly knows how to apply the method and their use case can help you get to know the nature of Kanban, Lean and Agile, so you can apply it to boosting your own productivity to a whole new level.
+This team is a testament to the fact that Kanban has the potential to be applied in every aspect of the business, thanks to its simplicity and efficiency.
+The Agile MSP clearly knows how to apply the method and their use case can help you get to know the nature of Kanban, Lean and Agile, so you can apply it to boost your own productivity to a whole new level.